 US consumption, which market researcher Mintel has noted is falling for all soy foods and beverages, was lower at about 1.5l/day.

 Jack Norris R.D. ( Registered Dietitian ) wrote a response to the 2010 December 09 article written by Kristin Wartman of the “Civil Eats” blog entitled “Not Soy Fast”.
 That article lists many frightening ideas about the consumption of food made from soy beans.
-Kristin Wartman’s blog site gives this introduction about her:
+Kristin Wartman’s blog site (before it was deleted) gives this introduction about her: